The Template Creator greatly facilitates the process of creating and testing templates, as follows:

-- Some of the photos from the whitelist (30 portraits and 30 different photos) are installed together with the Template Creator.
+Some of the photos from the whitelist (30 portraits and 30 different photos) are installed together with the Template Creator.
 When you start the Template Creator, you can see only part of these photos.
 You can add the rest of the pictures manually, from the catalog located here: C:\Program Files (x86)\VicMan Software\PhotoTestTool2\TestPhotos\.

 - Photos from the whitelist can be moved, placed to different folders and renamed, but they cannot be resaved, converted or modified in any way.
-The Template Creator will not be able to work correctly with photos from the whitelist if they have been modified.
+Local processing is not available for modified photos from the whitelist.

 - If you need to process a photo that is not in the whitelist, i.e. to make a template preview, it is advised to use server-side photo processing.

 - If you have trouble processing photos from the whitelist, they have probably been modified.
 Some programs that you might be using can modify your files without you knowing it.
 Try replacing your whitelist photos with original images from this archive.
 If that does not help, contact the developer at email@example.com.
 Attach a zipped photo that causes problems and describe the problem in detail.

 Additional set of test photos